Got a question about volunteering? This Q & A aims to answer all of your volunteering questions.

 What happens if I start volunteering but I decide to leave?

 You are under no obligation to keep a volunteer position that you are unhappy with.
 To see if your issues can be addressed, talk with your supervisor, manager, or volunteer coordinator – before you give an appropriate amount of notice that you’re leaving your voluntary role.
 Most organisations have a grievance procedure.
 If you feel strongly that something should be done, access this process to seek a resolution.

 The skills and experiences that you gain while volunteering are often very useful for careers and life generally.
 The skills and experiences may enhance your resume.
 Many organisations will also provide you with a reference.
 Many people use volunteering to try out a new career or to secure paid employment; others find the experience valuable for personal reasons.

 I’m interested in volunteering overseas.
 Can you help me?

 We can provide information and refer you to organisations that deal with volunteering overseas.
 Find out more.

 Will volunteering cost me anything?

 It does not cost anything for individuals to volunteer.
-Organisations providing volunteer opportunities may be able to reimburse minor expenses, such as travel.
-Out of pocket expenses must be agreed by the organisation and might include travel, meals purchased while volunteering, special clothing, etc. It is a good idea to enquire about expenses you may incur before committing to a volunteer role.
-In some cases, organisations may charge a small fee for training.
+Organisations providing volunteer opportunities may be able to reimburse minor expenses such as travel.
+Out-of-pocket expenses must be agreed by the organisation before they are incurred and might include travel, meals purchased while volunteering, special clothing, etc. It is a good idea to enquire about expenses before committing to a volunteer role.